Holocaust survivors standing behind barbed wire after the liberation of Auschwitz-Birkenau in 1945

 The Holocaust Meaning

-Between 1941 and 1945, the Holocaust was used to describe the ideological and systematic state-sponsored persecution and mass killing of six million European Jews and other Romans, intellectually disabled., dissidents, and homosexual people by the Nazis regime in Germany.
+Between 1941 and 1945, the Holocaust came to describe the systematic, state-sponsored persecution and murder of six million European Jews by Nazi Germany and its collaborators, alongside the wider Nazi persecution and killing of Roma, people with disabilities, political opponents, gay men, and other targeted groups.
 These Jews were seen as an inferior race and alien threat to the German racial purity by the anti-Semitic Nazi leader Adolf Hitler.

 When Hitler took the leadership of the Nazis in Germany, his “Final Solution” ideology, which is now known as the Holocaust, came to reality under the influence of World War II.
 Killing centers were created in the concentration camps of the Poland-occupied areas.
 Approximately 6 million Jews and other 5 million politicians, ideologists, and targeted races were killed.